Benunc/better-click-to-tweet/readme.txt

 == Screenshots ==

 1. Find our block with a forward slash...
-1. ...and adding tweetable content just got EASY.
+1. ...and adding sharablable content just got EASY.
 1. This in the classic editor...
 1. Becomes this in your blog post!